ldijkman/Anet-A8-Plus-3D-Printer/README.md

 but would like a belt between z axis to keep them timed/aligned

-used a pull spring to tension the extruder axis == broke the printed tensioner in ols matix printer and plotter they also used spings to tension belts
+used a pull spring to tension the extruder axis == broke the printed tensioner in old matix printer and plotter they also used spings to tension belts

 pitty it can only beep and not play tone sounds like ender3 bit outdated PCB = but no complains for that money

-direct replace the shitty linear ball on soft axis for first printed pla bus later ordered plastic linear slides did not want to damage the soft axis with the garbage linear ball slides
+directly replaced the shitty linear ball on soft axis for first printed PLA bus later ordered plastic linear slides in the wrong diameter ;-) did not want to damage the soft axis with the garbage linear ball slides

+some STL file i drawed in sketchup used for anet a8 plus 3d printer i also have an ender3 and a plastic anet but like this anet a8 plus frame design more wanted to built something like this myself but cannot buy the parts for 140 euo, so this is my last and final 3d printer ok for me

-2 top plates 8mm tick 1 8mm axis hole only 4mm deep
+2 top plates 8mm thick 1hole 8mm axis hole only 4mm deep
-github renders the stt a bit stange to lock the z=axis bar instead of the ringlock
+github renders the STL a bit stange to lock the z=axis bar, instead of the ringlock

 belt block instead of zip ties or is it tys teis i dont know no ty-raps and belt block for pullspring